View Upcoming Events

 Dr. Alice Waagen

-Dr. Alice Waagen, Ph.D., is president of Workforce Learning LLC, a management consulting company that provides business leaders with the skills and knowledge they need to build organizations that are productive and healthy.
-Alice is passionate about helping her corporate clients and the missions that they serve.
+Alice Waagen, Ph.D., is president of Workforce Learning LLC, a management consulting company that provides business leaders with the skills and knowledge they need to build organizations that are productive and healthy.
+Alice is passionate about helping her corporate clients and their missions.
 She strives to make every engagement produce tangible value by helping business executives discover better, faster, and more efficient ways to lead their workforces to business success.

-Alice earned a PhD in education from Pennsylvania State University.
+Alice earned a Ph.D. in education from Pennsylvania State University.
 Giving back to the community is also important to Alice.
-She serves on the board of the Northern Virginia Employer Advisory Committee (NVEAC) and also is a videoconference instructor for the Smithsonian American Art Museum Artful Connections Program.
+She serves on the Northern Virginia Employer Advisory Committee (NVEAC) board and is also a videoconference instructor for the Smithsonian American Art Museum Artful Connections Program.

 Connect with Alice on LinkedIn.